-How can Learn Local help you?
+How can Learn Local providers help you?

-Learn Local organisations across Victoria offer a range of education and training programs designed to meet your learning needs.
-There’s a government registered Learn Local in your community that can help you return to study, improve your reading, writing and maths skills, gain a qualification, get a job or learn something new.
+Learn Local providers across Victoria offer a range of education and training programs designed to meet your learning needs.
+There’s a government registered Learn Local provider in your community that can help you return to study, improve your reading, writing and maths skills, gain a qualification, get a job or learn something new.

-Find a Learn Local in your community.
+Find a Learn Local provider in your community.

 What and how can you learn?